Verdagio/singlePageAppProject/README.md

 ### Running the WebApp on localhost
 In **Command Prompt**

-First we need to configure the database
+First we need to configure the database:

 Step 1:
 Go to the directory of mongoDB where you downloaded it and run both MongoD.exe and Mongo.exe, This is important as the web app requires a database to launch.